Sabertrio User Guide – Importing and Formatting Music for Your Lightsaber

 Playing Tracks

 If there are multiple tracks, the saber will select one at random.
+You can shuffle to another track by pressing & holding the Activation Switch while the blade is off.

 Formatting Audio